Strategic Alignment: HR and Company Business Goals working as one

 2. Articulate the HR Goals

-Once you have clearly defined what success means for your organisation, it is time for you as the HR to clearly articulate the goals of your department.
+Once you have clearly defined what success means for your organisation, it is time for you as the HR to clearly set goals of your department.
 In case this is the first time that you are attempting to do this, you may need to make some educated guesswork about what may work for you.
 You would also need to test that hypothesis to figure out if you are correct.
-Let’s consider a few examples:
+Let’s consider these hr strategy examples:

 While the above-outlined hypotheses may be a great way to align HR and business goals of your C-suite, but they are quite abstract.
 Thus this is the time that you need to test out some specific actions towards the same.